kjaegers/ScriptCards/README.md

 ## See Also

-Will M. has also put up a repository with his ScriptCards in it : https://github.com/MadCar-Dev/Default
+Will M. has also put up a repository with his ScriptCards and other Roll20 stuff in it : https://github.com/MadCar-Dev/Default

 The ScriptExamples folder is divided into "libraries", "system-neutral", and folders for each system-specific set of scripts.